-Key issues with the current proposal from May 2019 are provided below along with Architectus' preliminary recommendations.
+Key issues with the current proposal from May 2019

-Issue Appropriateness of May 2019 proposal Justification Preliminary recomme Land use Urban Design The proposed typology for a mixed use building is atypical and not considered appropriate.
-The proposed industrial uses which are individual 'creative offices' have limited street frontage and appear more as home offices.
-There is also no large vehicle access to service these uses [A] Compatibility of residential uses and industrial uses in this form may cause land use conflicts (as described further under Bulk and form).
-The boarding house unit sizes (approx min 18sqm) are similar to what is being delivered across Sydney.
+are provided below along with Architectus' preliminary recommendations.
+Issue Appropriateness of May 2019 proposal Land use Urban Design - The proposed typology for a mixed use

+- mixed use building is atypical and not considered appropriate. - The proposed industrial uses which are individual 'creative offices' have limited street frontage and appear more as home offices.
+There is also no large vehicle access to service these uses [A] - Compatibility of residential uses and industrial uses in this form may cause land use conflicts (as described further under Bulk and form). - The boarding house unit sizes (approx min 18sgm) are similar to what is being delivered across Sydney.
 The amount of communal space is acceptable however no communal open space is not (further discussed in Open Space and Deep soil).

+Planning

+- The proposed typology for industrial uses would not deliver on the state government and Council's vision for the Camperdown precinct or the objectives for the IN2 Light Industrial zone in LLEP2013. - The proposed boarding house uses align with the PRCUTS recommended land use for the site however not with the proposed timeline.

+Justification

+Urban Design

+- Floorplates should be as flexible as possible to ensure buildings can respond to changes to market demand over time. - Businesses generally require a street frontage and front door. - Industrial floorspace and its ability to function should be protected. - 15-20% of student housing FSR is typically for common areas - SEPP (Affordable and Rental Housing) requires minimum 12sqm for single occupant boarding house.
+Example of boarding house unit in Sydney is shown below and compared to the proposal [B]

+Planning

-Planning The proposed typology for industrial uses would not deliver on the state government and Council's vision for the Camperdown precinct or the objectives for the IN2 Light Industrial zone in LLEP2013.
-The proposed timeline.
-Urban Design Floorplates should be as flexible as possible to ensure buildings can respond to changes to market demand over time.
-Businesses generally require a street frontage and front door.
-Industrial floorspace and its ability to function should be protected.
-15-20% of student housing FSR is typically for common areas SEPP (Affordable and Rental Housing) requires minimum 12sqm for single occupant boarding house.
-Example of boarding house unit in Sydney is shown below and compared to the proposal [B] Planning The Parramatta Road Corridor Urban Transformation Strategy (PRCUTS) in conjunction with the Greater Sydney Regional Plan and the Eastern Harbour City District Plan underline the importance of the Camperdown Precinct as part of the Camperdown Ultimo Collaboration area with a focus on the biotechnology sector.
-While the PRCUTS recommends that the site be zoned R3 Medium Density Residential (with a focus on key workers, affordable housing and student housing), the site is not proposed for residential development until after 2023, as it is outside the boundary of the PRCUTS Implementation Plan for 2016-2023.
-The proposed typology would be unlikely to meet the objectives of the IN2 Light Industrial zone in the LLEP2013, such as 'to support and protect industrial land for industrial uses'.
-Architectus is not o residential uses) pr deliver the empl Precinct ensure residenti compatibility iss employment poi Architectus is howe typology which is a from Architectus' ex Industrial uses p street frontage. / residential uses Council should kno and be satisfied ap boarding house ou Council should see the right typology v the vision for the Ca meet future needs.
+- The Parramatta Road Corridor Urban Transformation Strategy (PRCUTS) in conjunction with the Greater Sydney Regional Plan and the Eastern Harbour City District Plan underline the importance of the Camperdown Precinct as part of the Camperdown Ultimo Collaboration area with a focus on the biotechnology sector. - While the PRCUTS recommends that the site be zoned R3 Medium.
+Density Residential (with a focus on key workers, affordable housing and student housing), the site is not proposed for residential development until after 2023, as it is outside the boundary of the PRCUTS Implementation Plan for 2016-2023. - The proposed typology would be unlikely to meet the objectives of the IN2 Light Industrial zone in the LLEP2013, such as 'to support and protect industrial land for industrial uses'.

+Preliminary recommendation

+- Architectus is not opposed to a mix of uses on the site (including residential uses) provided that the site can: - deliver the employment uses envisioned for the Camperdown Precinct - ensure residential uses are well separated to prevent compatibility issues that would detract from the future employment potential of the precinct. - Architectus is however concerned with the proposed mixed use typology which is atypical.
+The model should be checked, as from Architectus' experience: - Industrial uses prefer to have flexible large floorplates and street frontage.
+A large industrial floorplate also allows residential uses to be well separated. - Council should know that a final design could vary considerably and be satisfied appropriate controls will ensure a high quality boarding house outcome. - Council should seek to be satisfied that the uses proposed are the right typology which can be delivered on the site, achieve the vision for the Camperdown Precinct and provide flexibility to meet future needs.

-Ground plan showing industrial units with out street frontage (Extracts from Urban Design Report May 2019 by ae design partnership)
+Ground plan showing industrial units with out street frontage

-Level 1 plan showing boarding houses
+Level 1 plan showing boarding